MengJui/LDL-Point-Cloud/README.md

 [7.
 Jun-Da Chen, Kuan-Wei Wu, Hsin-Lin Ho, Cheng-Ting Lee, and F. Y. Lin, “3D multi-input multi-output (MIMO) pulsed chaos lidar based on time-division multiplexing,” IEEE J. of Sel.
 Top.
 Quantum Electron., 2022. ](https://ieeexplore.ieee.org/abstract/document/9712361)

+## Citation

+When using this dataset in your research, we will be happy if you cite us!